-If you’re struggling to manage all the HR aspects of running a business–recruitment, hiring, compliance, payroll, training, benefits, risk management, employment law (whew!)—you’re not alone.
+If you’re struggling to manage all the HR aspects of running a business–compliance, payroll, training, benefits, risk management, employment law—you’re not alone.

-Many businesses in Hawaii turn to simplicityHR by ALTRES for their human resource needs.
-We’ll help you navigate the HR realm so you no longer have to worry about generating W-2s or the confusing world of employee handbooks.
+Many businesses in Hawaii trust simplicityHR by ALTRES to take care of their human resource needs.
+We’ll help you navigate the HR realm, so you can focus on what’s important, running your business.